arubyist/starterApp/README.md

 [Here's further information](rspec.info), check it out!

+As mentioned in **changelog**, you set up the default files by running `rails g rspec:install`.
+Also have deleted the default test directory as it's not considered good practice to have both the default Rails testing libraries, and rspec as well.

 #### [Guard](https://github.com/guard/guard)

 Used to automate repetitive tasks.
 In context of texting, it's super useful as you don't keep to type 'bundle exec rspec.'
 It needs a Guardfile, and it has be set up.

-As mentioned in changelog at bottom, the [guard-rspec](https://github.com/guard/guard/wiki/Guard-Plugins#popular--featured--well-supported) plugin has been added and default configuration has been set up.
+As mentioned in **changelog** at bottom, the [guard-rspec](https://github.com/guard/guard/wiki/Guard-Plugins#popular--featured--well-supported) plugin has been added and default configuration has been set up.
 You can now run 'bundle exec guard' and watch its magic =)

 #### [Database Cleaner](https://github.com/DatabaseCleaner/database_cleaner)